 No other dish has made my life as a mom so easy on any day I want to feed my family a good home cooked meal.
 Thanks to my mom who taught me “how to boil chicken.”
 And now let me go ladle some superb soup broth into the hungry bowls that await at our table tonight!

-- rice wash (obtained from second washing of uncooked rice) - 2 cups
+- 2 cups rice wash obtained from second washing of uncooked rice

-- Chinese sausages (lap cheong) - 2 medium-sized pieces, sliced (from Asian markets)
+- 2 whole Chinese sausages (lap cheong) sliced (from Asian markets)

-- green beans - 1 1/2 cups, edges trimmed, sliced in 2-inch length pieces
+- 1 1/2 cups green beans edges trimmed, sliced in 2-inch length pieces

 - Prepare whole or cut up chicken by washing the pieces well and pat dry with paper towels.
 Place chicken in a pre-greased roasting pan that fits the pieces.
 In a pre-heated oven of 375 F degrees, roast the chicken for about 15 to 18 minutes till the skin is crisp and light brown.
 Remove the chicken from the oven and set aside.